-Despite sometimes getting stuck in local minima (see Figure 4), we observe that Ray et al.'s approximation of projection can be useful in practice.
-Table 1 (supplemental document) includes experiments with MBO and mMBO (see §6.2) substituting Ray et al.'s projection for the true projection.
+Despite sometimes getting stuck in local minima (see Figure 6), we observe that the approximation of projection by Ray et al. [2016] can be useful in practice.
+Table 1 (in the supplementary material) includes experiments with MBO and mMBO (see Section 6.2) substituting the projection of Ray et al. [2016] for the true projection.
 In most cases, the resulting energy is very similar, suggesting that the diffusion iterations in MBO smooth out any errors resulting from incorrect projection.
 This hybrid MBO can be a useful tradeoff between correctness and speed.

-In Figures 12-15, we compare fields computed by octahedral mMBO + RTR to those computed by the method of Ray et al. [2016].
-Our fields not only have lower Dirichlet energy, but also better singular structures.
+In Figures 14 through 17, we compare fields computed by octahedral mMBO + RTR to those computed by the method of Ray et al. [2016].
+Our fields not only have lower Dirichlet energy but also better singular structures.
 To visualize singular structures, we use the visualization technique of Liu et al. [2018].
-To illustrate the importance of singular structure, we have generated hexahedral meshes from both sets of fields, following the methods laid out in [Nieser et al.
+To illustrate the importance of singular structure, we have generated hexahedral meshes from both sets of fields, following the methods laid out in Nieser et al. [2011] and Lyon et al. [2016].
+The meshes are computed from the raw field data, with no preprocessing other than tetrahedral mesh refinement to resolve and localize singular curves.
+In particular, we do not "correct" singularities-thus, both sets of meshes show some degeneracies resulting from collapsed or flipped tetrahedra during the parameterization step.
+However, our fields yield meshes with fewer and smaller degeneracies, less distortion, and more regular structure.